 - detects too late when a project gets into trouble.

-- What is the stakeholder’s influence?
+- What is the influence of the partner?

 Stakeholders and Shareholders